dmitriz/vscode-runonsave/README.md

 > The following documentation is inherited from the original `vscode-runonsave` project.
 > While most of the configuration options and usage examples remain applicable,
 > this fork may introduce broader functionality in future updates.
 > Please refer to this section as a historical reference.
+> The original README will remain static and will not be updated further.

 # Run On Save for Visual Studio Code